MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ```
 ![iptables screenshot](../img/inputwebrule.png)

-This output looks much similar to the example table that we created earlier. `0.0.0.0\0` is a more detailed description of "any".
-So the rule is equivalent to saying, match TCP packets from **any** source to **any** desitination on destination port 80.
+This output looks much similar to the example table that we discussed earlier.
+Here source and desination ip addresses of `0.0.0.0\0` is equivalent to "any".
+So the rule is equivalent to saying, match all TCP packets from **any** source to **any** desitination with a destination port 80.

 If you did it right, your webserver should be accessible again.
 Go ahead and confirm.